syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

->  _Note: Dynamic is not supported in Silverlight hence it is not supported by SfDataGrid also._
+>  Note: Dynamic is not supported in Silverlight hence it is not supported by SfDataGrid also.

 The following code example illustrates the dynamic object data creation.

 {% highlight C# %}

-[C#]

 public class TestData : List<dynamic>